DanMcInerney/icebreaker/README.md

 icebreaker
 ------
 Break the ice with that cute Active Directory environment over there.
-Automates network attacks against Active Directory to deliver you piping hot plaintext credentials when you're inside the network but outside of the Active Directory environment.
+Automates network attacks against Active Directory to deliver you plaintext credentials when you're inside the network but outside of the Active Directory environment.
 Performs 5 different network attacks for plaintext credentials as well as hashes.
-Autocracks hashes found with JohnTheRipper and the top 10 million most common passwords.
+Autocracks hashes found with JohnTheRipper and a custom 1 million password wordlist specifically for Active Directory passwords.

 * RID cycling
   * Uses Nmap to find NULL SMB sessions